toby5001/ADL-Parameter-Parser/README.md

 ![](docs/media/demo-adl_mxPost.gif)

 The idea of this script is to allow for easily reusable code snippets, without the need for an entire HDA.
 In many scenarios, I find myself writing self-contained VEX scripts which aren't complex enough to justify an HDA, but would benefit from a more complex parameter interface.
 In addition, this allows for complex parameter interfaces to be specified anywhere that the "create spare parameters" button is present (since this is the function it replaces).
+# Full Snippet Examples
+The best way to understand the formating of the parser is to see it in use.\
+A few useful snippepts are included in this repo: [Full Examples](./examples)\
+In addition, small snipets demonstrating individual parts of the parser are below.
 # Installation
 Method 1 **(recommended)** - User Prefs Folder:\
  ``$USER_PREFS/pythonX.Xlibs`` (for example ``C:\Users\Andrew\Documents\houdini20.0\python3.10libs\vexpressionmenu.py``)\